Rich man and Lazarus

 The rich man and Lazarus (also called the parable of Dives and Lazarus) is a parable of Jesus from the 16th chapter of the Gospel of Luke.
 Speaking to his disciples and some Pharisees, Jesus tells of an unnamed rich man and a beggar named Lazarus.
-When both die, the rich man goes to Hell and implores Abraham to send Lazarus from his side in Heaven to warn the rich man's family from sharing his fate.
+When both die, the rich man goes to Hades and implores Abraham to send Lazarus from his bosom to warn the rich man's family from sharing his fate.
 Abraham replies, "If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead."

 Along with the parables of the Ten Virgins, Prodigal Son, and Good Samaritan, the rich man and Lazarus was one of the most frequently illustrated parables in medieval art, perhaps because of its vivid account of an afterlife.

 Text

 Interpretations

 There are different views on the historicity and origin of the story of the Rich Man and Lazarus.

 The story is unique to Luke and is not thought to come from the hypothetical Q document.